U-Park: A User-Centric Smart Parking Recommendation System for Electric Shared Micromobility Services: System Architecture

 \subsubsection{In-journey}

-In this stage, the GPS coordinates of the E-bike would be tracked and used to predict the destination of the current trip.
-As the trip $\mathbb{T}_k$ goes on, the trip trajectory will provide more spatial information about this trip.
-Our system will continuously recommend the predicted trip destination $d_G^k$ with a specific frequency, and save the prediction history in a list $\mathbb{D}_G^k$ which is sorted by the number of item occurrences.
-The user is allowed to select recommendation frequency and make the confirmation anytime, or they could also ignore the recommendations when cycling on the road, but when the user decides to end the current the journey and pay for the bill, the end journey command will be sent by clicking the corresponding button in our mobile application.
-Similarly, depending on the responses from users, three cases need to be considered in this step.
+During this stage, the continuous \ac{gps} coordinates of the \ac{ebike} are used to predict the trip destination.
+Predicted trip destinations $d_G^k$ are recommended to the user at specific intervals and saved in a sorted list $\mathbb{D}_G^k$, based on the frequency of occurrences.
+Users can customise recommendation frequency, confirm destinations at any time, or choose to ignore the recommendations while cycling.
+When users decide to end their journey and make a payment, they click the corresponding button in the mobile app.
+Three cases need to be considered in this step, depending on user responses.